mindsers/nativetable/README.md

 To contribute to this repo please follow the [contribution guide](https://github.com/Mindsers/nativetable/blob/master/CONTRIBUTING.md).

+This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
+The contributor list is stored in the [CONTRIBUTORS.md](https://github.com/Mindsers/nativetable/blob/master/CONTRIBUTORS.md) file.

 ## Support

 *Nativetable* is licensed under an MIT license, which means that it's a completely free open source software.
 Unfortunately, *Nativetable* doesn't make it itself.
 Which will result in many late, beer-filled nights of development for me.